pouriap/Grabby/README.md

 <br />

-**This addon is dedicated to Terry A. Davis, the man who kept on pursuing his dreams in spite of his crippling issues.**
+**This addon is dedicated to Terry A. Davis, the man who kept on pursuing his dreams in spite of his crippling mental issues.**